-Competency Illustration Service providers Non-state actors have confidence in the and outcomes- government's fiscal capacity to pay for outcomes and based investors understand that the fulfilment of the government's have a good level contractual obligations does not depend on the of confidence in current administration or appointed public officers.
+Competency Illustration Service providers and outcomes-based investors have a good level of confidence in Non-state actors have confidence in the government's fiscal capacity to pay for outcomes and understand that the fulfilment of the government's contractual obligations does not depend on the current administration or appointed public officers.

-government's willingness and ability to pay for outcomes Service providers and outcomes- based investors have a good level of confidence in the legal and political context in which they are operating • Non-state actors have confidence in the strength of independent financial institutions, the stability of the monetary policies and the effectiveness of anti-corruption practices to the extent that limited additional risk to participating in OBP is perceived.
+government's willingness and ability to pay for outcomes

+Service providers and outcomes-based investors have a good level of confidence in the legal and political context in which they are operating

+Non-state actors have confidence in the strength of independent financial institutions, the stability of the monetary policies and the effectiveness of anticorruption practices to the extent that limited additional risk to participating in OBP is perceived.